MianHtan/GCNet-cover/README.md

 - Using OneCycleLR to adjust the learning rate

 ### Dataset
-The dataloader only support `DFC2019` and `WHU-Stereo` dataset, the dataset was preprocessed to 8 bits <br />
+The dataloader only support `DFC2019` and `WHU-Stereo` dataset, the dataset need to be preprocessed to 8 bits <br />
 You can train the model by using `train.py`

 ```